Finance for Humans

 Mystified by marginal tax rates?

-So here’s where things get a smidge complex regarding tax brackets: your tax rate doesn’t get applied evenly across all your income.
+Here’s where things get a smidge complex regarding tax brackets: your tax rate doesn’t get applied evenly across all your income.
 Instead, tax is applied to your income on progressive, sliding percentages, otherwise known as marginal tax rates.
 If you made $200,000 last year, for instance, you won’t owe 29% on all your taxable income.
-Instead, explains Corbeil, the first $49,020 of your income is taxed at 15%* (the lowest tax rate), no matter your total annual income.
-Then any dollar you earn above $49,020 gets taxed at the next highest rate — 20.5% — until your income reaches the next tax bracket.
-And so on and so forth. (*We’re talking about 2021 here, so this percentage will change next year.)
+Instead, explains Corbeil, the first $50,197 of your income is taxed at 15% (the lowest tax rate in 2022), no matter your total annual income.
+Then any dollar you earn above that gets taxed at the next highest rate — 20.5% — until your income reaches the next tax bracket.
+And so on and so forth.

-And of course!
-Don’t forget provincial taxes.
-To figure out how much you owe for those, you basically do the same math as above with your $200,000 income (or whatever your income is), but using provincial rates instead of federal ones.
+And don't forget provincial taxes!
+To figure out how much you owe for those, you basically do the same math as above with your income, but using provincial rates instead of federal ones.
 And then you combine the numbers to find your total tax obligation.
-If you live in Ontario and earned $200K, say, you’ll owe about $71,000 in taxes — $45K to the feds, $26K to the province.
+If you live in Ontario and earned $200K, say, you’ll owe about $71,000 total in taxes — $45K to the feds, $26K to the province.

 PRO TIP: All this math is pretty tedious, we’ll admit.
 Which is why Wealthsimple made a handy tax calculator to help you out.
 And we have a hunch that, after you crunch the numbers, you might be thinking, So how exactly do I reduce my tax bill?
 Can we get to that part of the article, please?
 Yes, yes we can…